We're here to help

 What insurance does a limited company need?

-But what does being a limited company mean, and what limited company insurance do you need?
+But, seeing as there's a bit of extra hassle involved, what does being a limited company mean?
+And what limited company insurance do you need?

 What makes a limited company?